Red (play): Other productions

-In October 2013, the play premiered in Chile at Centro Mori Bellavista theatre under the title Rojo, starring Luis Gnecco and Martin Bacigalupo, directed by Rodrigo Sepúlveda and produced by The Cow Company.

-Geva Theatre Center in Rochester, New York, mounted a production of Red in October/November 2015, starring Stephen Caffrey as Mark Rothko and John Ford-Dunker as Ken.
-Directed by Skip Greer, the production featured scenic design by Robert Koharchik, costume design by Ann M. Emo, lighting design by Kendall Smith and sound design by Dan Roach.
+There was also a production in 2011 by Canstage in Toronto.

+Red was staged in the Philippines February to March 2013 starring Bart Guingona as Mark Rothko, and Joaquin Valdez as Ken.
+This was produced by The Necessary Theater.
+Ten years later, they restaged the play with Guingona reprising his role as Rothko and UP Diliman Alum, JC Santos, taking the role of Ken.

 Red played in the Pit at the New National Theatre Tokyo from August to October 2015, starring Tetsushi Tanaka as Rothko and Shun Oguri as Ken, directed by Eriko Ogawa.

-In October 2016 the play opened at The Junction in Dubai before transferring to the JamJar.
-The production starred Osman Aboubakr as Rothko and Deepak Venugopal as Ken, with direction by Alex Broun.

-In July/August 2017, the play was mounted at the Cape Playhouse in Dennis, Massachusetts.
-Stephen Caffrey starred as Mark Rothko and Patrick Stafford as Ken, with direction by David Glenn Armstrong.

 The play was revived from May to July 2018 at the Wyndham's Theatre in London's West End directed by Michael Grandage, with Alfred Enoch as Ken, and Alfred Molina reprising his original role as Rothko.
-From this production, a film was made for Public Broadcasting Stations (PBS) in the US and aired November 15, 2019.
+From this production, a film was made for the PBS series Great Performances in the US and aired November 15, 2019.